UACS210Spring2018/PA-and-Section-Writeups/PA10-KineticSculpture/README.md

 ## Suggestions

- * Work on have a Sculpture object that can read itself in from a file first.
+ * Work on a Sculpture object that can read itself in from a file first.

  * Then work on displaying the Sculpture object using the